Don M Stromquist House

 The Don M. Stromquist House, designed by Frank Lloyd Wright, is located on a ten-acre site in Bountiful, Utah.
 At an altitude of 6000 ft, it consists of the main house, an office/laboratory/garage annex, a gardener's shed and a barn.
 It is sited halfway down an arroyo or canyon wall.
 The house has an endless view of the Great Salt Lake and Antelope Island.

 Architect

-Frank Lloyd Wright designed the house on a grid of 60 and 120 degree angles which formed a series of parallelograms.
-The grid lines are poured in the concrete floors, and the ceiling has the same grid lines reflected in small strips of wood.
-The house is constructed from salmon colored concrete-blocks, steel beams, glass and Philippine mahogany.
+Frank Lloyd Wright designed the house on a grid of 60 and 120-degree angles, which formed a series of parallelograms.
+The grid lines are embedded in the concrete floors, and the ceiling features small strips of wood that reflect the same grid lines.
+The house is constructed using salmon-colored concrete blocks, steel beams, glass, and Philippine mahogany.